RyanMyrvold/Performance-Decorators/CONTRIBUTION.md

 # Contribution Guide for TyDy

-Firstly, thank you for your interest in contributing to TyDy!
-Your efforts will help shape and improve this library for all its users.
+Thank you for considering contributing to TyDy!
+Your contributions play a crucial role in enhancing this library for the entire community.

-## Setting Up Your Environment
+## Getting Started 🚀

 1. Fork the TyDy repository.
-2. Clone your fork: git clone https://github.com/Mervsy/tydy.git
+2. Clone your fork: `git clone https://github.com/Mervsy/tydy.git`
-3. Install the dependencies: npm install
+3. Install project dependencies: `npm install`

-## Making Changes
+## Making Changes 🛠️

-1. Create a new branch for your feature or fix.
+1. Create a new branch dedicated to your feature or bug fix.
-2. Make your changes and ensure they are covered by tests.
+2. Implement your changes and ensure they are covered by tests.
-3. Commit your changes and push to your fork.
+3. Commit your changes and push them to your fork.
-4. Create a pull request to the main TyDy repository.
+4. Open a pull request to the main TyDy repository.

-## Code Standards
+## Code Standards 📝

-We adhere to the following guidelines:
+We adhere to the following coding standards:

 - Follow TypeScript best practices.
-- Write tests for new features or bug fixes.
+- Write comprehensive tests for new features and bug fixes.
-- Maintain clear and comprehensive documentation.
+- Maintain clear and detailed documentation.

-## Pull Request Process
+## Pull Request Process ♻️

-1. Ensure your PR has a clear title and description.
+1. Ensure your pull request has a descriptive title and a clear description.
-2. The PR should reference any associated issues.
+2. Reference any related issues in your pull request.
-3. Ensure all tests pass before submitting the PR.
+3. Verify that all tests pass successfully before submitting the pull request.
-4. Await review.
-Address any changes or improvements suggested.
+4. Await the review process.
+Be prepared to address any suggested changes or improvements.

-Thank you for your contributions and for making TyDy even better!
+## Thank you for your contributions!